Density-dependent sodium-storage mechanisms in hard carbon materials: Methodology

 To investigate sodium-storage mechanisms in HC, we performed hybrid MC/MD simulations in the grand-canonical ensemble.
 In this framework, the system is coupled to a heat bath at temperature $T$ and can exchange particles with an infinite reservoir at chemical potential $\mu$.
 Within the Metropolis algorithm, starting from an initial pure HC structure, trial configurations are generated by one of the following moves: (i) random displacement of an atom, (ii) insertion or removal of a sodium atom at a random position, (iii) molecular dynamics steps.
 The inclusion of MD moves accelerates equilibration by allowing both atomic relaxations and volume adjustments.
 Trial configurations are then accepted or rejected according to the Metropolis acceptance probabilities for particle displacement, insertion, or removal:

 for atomic displacements, and

 for sodium insertion and removal, respectively. $\Delta E$ is the energy difference between the trial and current configurations, $\beta={1}/({k_{\mathrm{B}}T})$, $V$ is the system's volume, $N$ is the number of sodium atoms before the move, and $\lambda$ is the de Broglie thermal wavelength.
 A trial configuration is accepted if the corresponding acceptance probability is greater than a random number $r \in [0,1]$.
+Sodium insertion was simulated across the full volume of each HC structure, without explicit consideration of percolation pathways.
+Consequently, some sodium ions may occupy isolated voids that would be inaccessible in a real electrochemical environment.
+Therefore, absolute capacities obtained from these simulations may be overestimated.
+Nonetheless, the results allow for comparative analysis of trends in sodium insertion behavior across different structural densities.

-We run MC/MD simulations for 100,000 steps for each structure for a chemical potential of $-1.00$, $-1.24$, $-1.50$~eV at 300~K. The chemical potential of $-1.24$~eV is related to the bulk sodium cohesive energy.
+We run MC/MD simulations for 100,000 steps for each structure for a chemical potential of $-1.00$, $-1.24$, $-1.50$~eV at 300~K. The chemical potential of $-1.24$~eV corresponds to the bcc bulk sodium cohesive energy.
 Figure \ref{fig:3} shows the evolution of sodium concentration and dimensional change, defined as the relative change in the volume from the hard carbon volume after inserting sodium ions.
 All simulations reached the equilibrium after 50,000 MC steps, except for the low density structure at the highest chemical potential ({\it i.e.}, $-1.00$~eV).
 The Monte Carlo simulations demonstrate a strong dependence of sodium storage on the structural density of nanoporous carbon.
 At low density (0.7~g cm$^{-3}$), the framework accommodates the highest sodium concentration, reflecting the abundance of adsorption sites and the ease of pore filling.
 As the density increases to 1.6~g cm$^{-3}$, the equilibrium concentration decreases significantly, suggesting that pore accessibility and connectivity become restricted.
 At the highest density investigated (1.9~g cm$^{-3}$), sodium uptake is limited to 15\%, which points to intercalation into a reduced number of energetically favorable sites rather than extended adsorption.
 This density-dependent trend is pronounced at $\mu=-1.00$ and $\mu=-1.24$~eV.
 In contrast, for $\mu=-1.50$~eV, sodium uptake is only weakly affected by density, indicating that in this regime insertion is governed primarily by the strong chemical driving force rather than by structural accessibility.